 Lying: Bad for Reality, Great for Television

 But are these characters compulsive liars?
 Nope—remember, compulsive liars are not individuals lying due to immediate stressors.
 Aria, Hannah Spencer, and Emily in Pretty Little Liars are only lying in order to protect themselves as well as their loved ones from possible danger.
 And the women in Big Little Lies—Celeste, Renata, Bonnie, Madeline, and Jane—decide to lie in order to protect Bonnie and bury their troubling pasts.
-Therefore, they aren’t compulsive liars, but rather women caught in sticky situations that make for some pretty entertaining television.
+Therefore, they aren’t compulsive liars, but rather women caught in sticky situations that make for entertaining television.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.

 Start a Relationship with An Exceptional Counselor

 - Accepting all major and most insurances

 - Same- or next-day appointments